 Aftermarket 4×4 Conversion

 If you are set on the Ford Transit, but want a more robust 4 wheel drive, you can always do an aftermarket conversion.
-Quigley is the leader in this space and as of 2019, their 4×4 conversion on the 2wd Transit costs about $13,000, which with the cost of the Transit van, is still cheaper than a 4×4 Sprinter.
-This is an option I’d consider next time around.
+Quigley is the leader in this space and as of 2019, their 4×4 conversion on the 2wd Transit costs about $13,000, which with the cost of the Transit van, may still be a bit cheaper than a 4×4 Sprinter, depending on the options you choose

 Now, onto another popular option, the Dodge Promaster.